Assets of Community Value

 The SCDC Community Asset Register

-This table shows details of assets nominated, decisions reached, decisions under review and open moratoria
+The tables below show details of assets nominated, decisions reached, decisions under review and open moratoria.

 What is the Community Right to Bid?

 The Community Right to Bid allows communities and parish councils to nominate buildings or land for listing by the local authority as an Asset of Community Value.
 An asset can be listed if its principal use furthers (or has recently furthered) their community’s social well-being or social interests (which include cultural, sporting or recreational interests) and is likely to do so in the future.
 When a listed asset comes to be sold, a moratorium on the sale (of up to six months) may be invoked, providing local community groups with a better chance to raise finance, develop a business plan and to make a bid to buy the asset on the open market.
 Please see the Council's Corporate Plan for details of the objectives we aim to fulfil in deciding whether to list a nominated asset.

 Watch our explaning Assets of Community Value: what qualifies and how the process works and our new video explaining Assets of Community Value in a bit more detail.

 A building or other land is an asset of community value if its main use has recently been or is presently used to further the social wellbeing or social interests of the local community and could do so in the future.
 Examples could include:

 - Nurseries and schools, health centres, surgeries and hospitals, day care centres, residential care homes

 - Parks and open green spaces, sports and leisure centres, libraries/theatres/museums or heritage sites

 - Community centres, youth centres, public toilets